Late-time Evolution and Instabilities of Tidal Disruption Disks: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We explored the evolution of TDE accretion disks on long timescales after the initial stellar destruction.
 Using a semi-analytic one-zone model, we showed that these disks naturally go into a flaring state due to a thermal instability and continued feeding by fallback accretion.
 The high super-Eddington state can last for a couple of days, ejecting $\sim10^{-3}-10^{-1}\,M_\odot$ of material at speeds of $\sim0.03-0.3c$, potentially producing radio flares that can occur up to a decade after the main TDE \citep[e.g.,][]{Cendes2024}.
 This is interspersed with low states where the disk luminosity rises for months to years as it grows in mass.
-This low state may match the late-time UV luminosities seen years after some TDEs \citep[e.g.,][]{vanVelzen19}, and we highlight the importance of the iron-opacity bump in generating sufficiently high luminosities.
-The UV luminosity can vary by over an order of magnitude in the low state, so we may only be observing events at a time when the disks are especially massive and bright.
+This low state matches the late-time UV luminosities seen years after some TDEs \citep[e.g.,][]{vanVelzen19}. {The UV luminosity can vary by over an order of magnitude in the low state, so we may only be observing events at times when the disks are especially massive and bright.
+This is difficult to assess because current UV observations are fairly sparse.
+We find that the luminosity in the optical bands varies less, which is similar to the factor of $\sim3$ variations seen in the late time {\it r}- and {\it g}-band observations \citep{Mummery2024}.}

 This work suggests there may be interesting connections between the disk state and the occurrence of radio flares.
 Continued monitoring in the optical/UV to characterize the disk and in the radio to follow the flares could be used to better constrain the time dependent accretion state \citep[e.g.,][]{Goodwin2024}.
 We demonstrate how the rate of flare events are related to the properties of the TDE, so in the future this may be used as another way to measure the BH mass.
 Although our preliminary work in Section~\ref{sec:fallbackheating} on the impact of fallback heating shows this could prevent flaring at early times, so this should be explored in more detail in future studies.